gabridome/docs/bitcoinclients.md

 A full validating node when receives the transaction performs the security checks necessary to veriy that the transaction involves sound money before putting it in the [mempool] and relaying it to the rest of the network.

+A wallet which is integrated with a full validating node have the maximum security and truslessness because it relies on the global informations of the Bitcoin economy

 ### The full history of all the transactions